Purdue-CS193/homework-0-ivyyy23/index.md

 - Math (just a little bit)

 ![Perry the Platysus](./perry_platysus.jpg)

+My favorite things about CS193 (right now, because I'll have new favorite things later on :p):
+- I get to meet lots of people in the lectures
+- The use of Ed makes asking questions more convenient
+- I'll finally know what commit in GitHub means

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.